An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Methodology

 \subsection{Overall Workflow}

-In this section, we overview our repair pipeline specifically tailored for iterative self-refinement.
-Our approach revolves around the concept of iterative refinement, wherein the repair process for a defective Alloy model operates within a predetermined budget, defined by the number of iterations allocated.
-Previous research has indicated that this iterative prompting method yields superior outcomes compared to traditional single-step approaches, enhancing task efficiency by an average of 20
+This section presents the design of the repair pipeline specifically designed for iterative self-refinement, wherein the repair process for a defective Alloy model operates within a predetermined budget, defined by the number of iterations allocated.
+Previous research has indicated that this iterative prompting method produces superior results compared to traditional single-step approaches, improving task efficiency by an average of 20\%~\cite{selfrefine}.
+Should the repair process exceed this limit without success, the pipeline halts further attempts.
+After each unsuccessful repair iteration, feedback is collected and used to update the prompt, refining the initial draft generated by the LLM.

-The workflow of our Automatic Program Repair (APR) pipeline, as depicted in Figure~\ref{fig:workflow}, comprises two primary components: the \textsf{Repair Agent} and the \textsf{Prompt Agent}.
-Each agent maintains its context, tools, and prompts, but they collaborate to adaptively refine the prompt for enhanced effectiveness, as elaborated below.
+The workflow of our APR pipeline, as depicted in Figure~\ref{fig:workflow}, comprises two primary components: the \textsf{Repair Agent} and the \textsf{Instructor Agent}.
+Each agent maintains its context, tools, and prompts, but they collaborate to adaptively refine the \textsf{Repair Agent} prompt for enhanced effectiveness, as elaborated below.
 Our pipeline supports various feedback levels, employing a zero-shot prompting approach~\cite{paul2023enhancing}, where tasks are performed without explicit examples, as detailed in Table~\ref{tab:prompts}.

-Upon receiving defective Alloy specifications and the prompt, our APR pipeline dispatches these elements to the LLM, which generates a revised version aimed at rectifying the defect.
-Subsequently, the \textsf{Repair Agent} compares the proposed specifications with the buggy ones to evaluate LLM's ability to localize faults and adhere to instructions.
-The correctness of the proposed specifications is then assessed by triggering the Alloy Analyzer tool, which runs the proposed specifications for validation.
+Upon receiving defective Alloy specifications and the prompt, our APR pipeline dispatches these elements to the LLM, which generates a patched version aimed at rectifying the defect.
+Subsequently, the \textsf{Repair Agent} compares the proposed model with the buggy ones to evaluate the ability of LLM to locate faults and adhere to instructions.
+The accuracy of the proposed model is then assessed by triggering the Alloy Analyzer tool, which runs the proposed model for validation.
 If the Alloy analyzer confirms the bug's resolution, the repair process concludes.
-Conversely, if errors persist, the pipeline initiates another iteration, contingent upon the remaining repair budget.
+Conversely, if errors persist, the pipeline initiates another iteration, depending on the remaining repair budget.
 If the budget is depleted, the pipeline terminates operations.

-Our adaptive prompt is designed to evolve and refine based on different settings (detailed in Section~\ref{sec:feedback}), ensuring continual improvement after each unsuccessful attempt.
+The adaptive prompt is designed to evolve and refine based on different settings (detailed in Section~\ref{sec:feedback}), ensuring continuous improvement after each unsuccessful attempt.
+The following sections provide a comprehensive overview of each component of the repair pipeline.